Tuition and Aid

 Federal Financial Aid

-Students accepted to a bachelor's degree, master's degree, or 6-course graduate certificate program may be eligible to borrow federal student loans while enrolled at the University of Denver's University College (please note 4-course specialized graduate certificates are not eligible for federal student loans).
+Students accepted to a bachelor’s degree, master’s degree, or 6-course graduate certificate program may be eligible to borrow federal student loans while enrolled at the University of Denver’s University College (please note 4-course specialized graduate certificates and 4-course undergraduate certificates are not eligible for federal student loans).
 We encourage you to fill out your FAFSA concurrent with your application for admission.
 Follow these steps to apply for financial aid:

 Steps to Apply